 Make sure you upload a clear profile picture.
 A good profile picture should be professional yet friendly.
 Pay attention to clothing, background, and the setting.
-Make sure that the ‘Lives in’ field is accurate to where you are currently living, include your suburb as well as the city.
+Make sure that your current location is accurate and reflects where you currently live.
+It’s best to be specific and add your city.

 This question is one of the first things companies will read on your profile and use to formulate their first impression of you.
 It’s important to be clear on what you’re looking for in your next job.
 Some useful questions to consider:

 This section is really important to hiring managers and it is where you show off your experience.
 Approach this section in a conversational manner.
-Tell them about the exciting projects that you were a part of, the responsibilities you had, the roles you fulfilled and the skills you developed, as well as the tools and tech you used.
+Tell them about the exciting projects that you were a part of, the responsibilities you had, and the roles you fulfilled.
+Add the tools and tech you used in that particular role – you'll see they appear as tags at the bottom of the section.
 Companies need to be able to extract what you have been doing and how you can add value.
 Steer clear of making it look like a job spec.
-If you are pushed for time, focus on your most recent entries.

 Education includes any type of formal education like schools and universities, as well as online and short courses, masterclasses and levelling up.
 Companies like to see that too and shows them that you’re committed to improving your skills as a developer and continually grow.

 Think of the methodologies, frameworks, programs, languages, tools and tech you are proficient in.
 Make sure to include skills that are aligned with your work history and that you would like to continue using in the future.
 Only add skills that you feel competent in and can work with comfortably.

 Focus only on roles you’re interested in pursuing in your next job.
 Hiring managers use these roles to filter for candidates and you don’t want to miss out on any opportunities.
 Aim to the 5 top roles that best represent what you want next and are interested in being hired for, and make sure to leave out any role you don’t want to be approached for.
 Make sure the years of experience listed are representative of your formal work experience (accurate in years) in each of those roles.